 COMBA: That’s a good question, one that I am not certain I can answer directly.
 Let me try to frame it around the idea of what I think truth in fiction is.
 In that context, I would say that “truth” is achieved in the marriage of the literal and metaphorical.
 It is a meaning or an essence (God, the phrasing sounds so grand, and I do not mean it to, for I am only talking about theme, which I suppose is just one person’s conception of the world which may or may not be anyone else’s conception) that emanates from a story when what a character literally wants matches up with what she metaphorically wants.
 For example, in my story “The History of Florida,” the main character literally wants to move to Florida with the man whom she loves; metaphorically, she wants ideal love.
 I would say that the “truth” of that story is wrapped up in the idea that ideal love does not exist, and that each of us, no matter how depressing the thought, lives alone with her constructed ideals that cannot be realized.
 And of course I didn’t know this “truth” until I finished the story.
 I hope this answer isn’t too much of a cop-out.

-How do you determine something is worth writing about?
+How do you determine something simply has to be written about?

 Like many writers, I subscribe to the theory that the story chooses the writer rather than the other way around.
 That said, by the time I finish a story, it usually bears little resemblance to the story I started out to write.
 So I guess that I never really determine whether or not something is worth writing about, although perhaps I should.
 Instead, I just let the story go where it wants to go without determining what it should or shouldn’t be, or deciding whether or not the subject matter is worthy of being written about.